Notice a few damp spots in your living room or kitchen walls.

 A. Clean The Gutters

-Hidden leaks are found mostly when they appear on the wall as damp patches.
-But you can prevent such occurrences by following a few practices, like keeping gutters clean.
+Hidden leaks are most often found when they appear on the wall as damp patches.
+However, you can prevent such occurrences by following a few practices, like keeping gutters clean.
 If your area has been hit by heavy rainfall, make it a point to clear the rain gutters the very next day.

 B. Check The Roof Periodically

 Also, check the roof and window weep holes for signs of leakage.
 Since these parts are visible outside, cracks or dents are readily recognisable.
-Another thing you can do is upgrade the home insulation.
+You can also upgrade the home insulation.

 C. Upgrade The Insulation